-the Kurunegala Plantations PLC is a fully owned Government company and the said Company had not fully defaulted the payment of lease rental, according to their computations, a less lease rental is paid.
+As the Kurunegala Plantations PLC is a fully owned Government company and the said Company had fully defaulted payment of lease rental. according their to computations, a less lease rental is paid.
 As such, have consulted the Secretary to the Ministry of Finance on measures to be taken in future.